 Key Components of NEAT Selling

 Each letter in the NEAT acronym represents one of four central tenets that, together, help you qualify high-value leads, put together an effective sales pitch, and move prospects through the sales process.

 From there, your goal becomes getting the prospect to paint a clear picture of their needs, pain points, and goals.
-Harris Consulting Group emphasizes that understanding needs requires sellers to really focus on digging beneath the surface to find the underlying pain prospects, users, and customers are experiencing.
+Harris Consulting Group emphasizes that understanding needs requires sellers to really focus on digging beneath the surface to find the underlying pain prospects are experiencing.